unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ### 6. Diagrams and Source Code That Behave Like Editorial Content

 Explain why raw ASCII diagrams, unconstrained SVGs, forced downloads, and inconsistent code blocks were not good enough.
-Cover reproducible Mermaid or Graphviz sources, dark-background rendering, constrained responsive presentation, click-to-expand viewing, Escape-safe overlays, centered captions, and collapsed source viewers with explicit download actions.
+Cover reproducible Mermaid or Graphviz sources, dark-background rendering, constrained responsive presentation, a separate full-size viewer with Close/Escape controls, centered captions, and collapsed source viewers with explicit download actions.

 The key distinction is between the editorial diagram, the reproducible source, the generated SVG or PNG, and the viewer.
 For source code, show that the inline highlighted view reads the downloadable artifact itself, with real-path containment under `assets/code`.
 This avoids maintaining a separate excerpt but does not prove the program works.
-Verify the separate viewer page and overlay behavior before describing either interaction.
+Verify the separate viewer page and source disclosure behavior before describing either interaction.

-**Possible Hands-On 6A:** Add a responsive, accessible SVG viewer and a collapsed source-code disclosure to a minimal Jekyll site.
+Show one actual `.dot` and one `.mmd` figure, expose both source files through the article's existing source viewer, and show their `dot`/`mmdc` commands and the site's explicit Python rendering helper.
+Give readers upstream Graphviz source-build and Mermaid CLI installation/documentation links without implying the Publisher uses Homebrew; explain that pip's Graphviz Python wrapper does not install the `dot` executable.
+Keep embedded Markdown diagrams and automatic pre-build regeneration clearly labeled as a possible future integration, not current behavior; a source/render hash is a stronger freshness key than Markdown modification time.

+**Hands-On 6A local draft:** Download the actual Part 6 DOT and MMD sources, render each with installed `dot` and `mmdc`, change a label, and inspect the new SVGs.
+Connect that explicit authoring step to the site's source disclosure, rendered image assets, and `blog_diagram.html` include.
+No package-installation exercise or rebuild automation claim.

 ### 7. Proofreading a Blog by Listening to It